DraftShift/Docs/docs/hardware/cable_management.md

 ![Fanny Pack](../assets/fanny_pack.png){:width="540"}

 ## Wire Duct
 The Wire Duct serves as a conduit between the [Fanny Pack](#fanny-pack) and your printers electronics bay.
 Under its cover is an EMS compatible panel for you to mount any extra pieces you might need.
+Often the given Wire Duct is not the perfect length for your printer, but the part can easily be stretched in CAD or the slicer to fit your situation.

 ![Wire Duct](../assets/wire_duct.png){:width="540"}